SeleniumHQ/docs/introduction.rst

 ------------------------------

-Selenium is a toolset for web browser automation that uses the best techniques possible to remotely control browser instances and emulating user interaction with the browser.
+Selenium is a toolset for web browser automation that uses the best techniques available to remotely control browser instances and emulate user interaction with the browser.

 Used primarily for testing, it allows users to simulate common activities performed by end-users: entering text into fields, selecting drop-down values and checking boxes, and clicking links.
-It also provides many other controls such as mouse movement, JavaScript execution, and much more.
+It also provides many other controls such as mouse movement, arbitrary JavaScript execution, and much more.

 Imagine a bank of computers in your server room, data center, or even in the cloud, all firing up browsers at the same time, hitting your site's links, forms, and tables, testing your application 24 hours a day.
 Through a simple, unified programming interface (supporting many of the most important and frequently-used languages), these tests will run tirelessly in parallel, reporting back to you when errors occurred.

+The Selenium project's goal is to make this reality by providing users with tools and documentation to not only control browsers, but to make it easy to scale and deploy such grids.

 That is the promise of Selenium.
 With no licensing fees
 -------------------------------------------------------